Finding the Perfect Web Designer

 This is also a great time to find out how often you’ll be hearing from the designer.
 If the answer is, “Once at the end of each milestone,” you’re probably going to be unhappy.
 What are the chances the designer will understand your project exactly the way you intend it the first time?
 What are the chances that every distinct piece that makes up a completed milestone will be perfectly in place just as you imagined it?

-Regular check-ins (at least once ever three days) can fix small misunderstandings before they become big ones.
+Regular check-ins (at least once every five days) can fix small misunderstandings before they become big ones.

 You’ll learn more with this method than with all the others combined.
 Asking probing questions and peeking into their code can only give you tiny glimpses of what working with a person is like.
 The best way to understand what it’s like to work with them is to do it.
 A test is also your best opportunity to get past the technical stuff and into the stuff that really matters: Are we going to be miserable trying to work with this person?